git-town/git-town/DEVELOPMENT.md

 - set a breakpoint in your test code
 - run the `debug a test` configuration in the debugger

+## triangulate a hanging end-to-end test

+End-to-end tests sometimes hang due to Git Town waiting for input that the test doesn't define.
+To find the hanging test:

+- open `main_test.go`
+- find the call to `godog.RunWithOptions` and adjust its arguments:
+  - Make the `Paths` field more specific, for example by changing it from "features" to "features/sync/current_branch".
+Now it runs only the tests in that subfolder.
+  - To see the executed steps in the output, change `Format` to `pretty` and `Concurrency` to 1.
+This reduces the speed at which the end-to-end tests execute.

 ## run linters

 Format all code, auto-fix all fixable issues, and run all linters: